Vivekchoudhary2/RISC-V-SoC-Tapeout-Program---VSD/Week2/README.md

 3. **Qualcomm Haven Security Module** – Enhances device security through advanced encryption and secure data handling.
 4. **Other Integrated Components** – CPU, GPU, modem, memory controllers, and more.

-Each of this part performs different functions but, are all integrated onto a single chip.
+Each of these parts performs different functions but, are all integrated onto a single chip.

 It is an entire system on a chip.